Treatment for Delayed Sleep Phase Syndrome

 During light therapy, it is important to take the same precautions as with exposure to normal sun and bright light.
 Therapeutic light sources should have a UV (ultraviolet) filter and, because bright light therapy may adversely affect vision, a physician should examine the eyes prior to treatment.
 Some patients feel hyperactive after routine bright light therapy and others experience headache.
 These factors help determine individual exposure levels and frequencies.

-Patients with DSPS should avoid bright light exposure in the early evening because early evening light exposure tends to delay sleep onset.
+People with DSPS should avoid bright light exposure in the early evening because early evening light exposure tends to delay sleep onset.

 Chronotherapy was first used to treat DSPS in 1981 and was first suggested by C.A.
 Czeisler.
-This treatment is used to manipulate the sleep-wake cycle in an attempt to change the patient's underlying circadian rhythm.
+This treatment is used to manipulate the sleep-wake cycle in an attempt to change the person's underlying circadian rhythm.
 In chronotherapy, the patient progressively goes to bed and wakes up 3 hours later than the previous night, until he or she moves around the clock and can consistently sleep earlier.

 The sleep schedule may look like this: